 The polishing system also includes lithium densifier and sealer (guard) products from Concria.

-Concria’s marketing focus for the TrowelPolish system reflects a “size does matter” approach in clearly identifying big box retailers, warehouses, convention halls and production facilities as the types of facilities the company aims to elevate the grinding/polishing system to “standard.”
+Concria’s marketing focus for the TrowelPolish system reflects a “size does matter” approach in clearly identifying big box retailers, warehouses, convention halls and also production facilities as the types of facilities the company aims to elevate the grinding/polishing system to “standard.”